HighPoint/aws-powershell-aerolite/README.md

 Run Microsoft Powershell commands on AWS Windows EC2 instances easily.

-Aerolite retries any failed PowerShell commands and logs all issues to CloudWatch.
-It runs agent-free.
+Aerolite retries any failed PowerShell commands, logs all issues to CloudWatch and runs agent-free.
+It uses the native AWS Step Functions, AWS Lambda, and AWS System Manager to send, listen, and react to PowerShell commands.
+Below is the AWS Step Function Graph which shows how Aerolite works.

 ![Aerolite Step Functions Graph](/images/aerolite_graph.png?raw=true)

+First, Aerolite opens a text file in an S3 bucket.
+It removes the comments, creating a list of commands.

 # Requirements